-The last end of the indignation is evidentpinion that the scape-goat was a type of Christ. | searching trial of God's people, after the Sanc-Because it is said, "The goat shall bear up-tuary is cleansed, and before the indignation on him all their-iniquities into a land not m-habited."
+The last end of the indignation is evident-Because it is said, "The goat shall bear up-tuary is cleansed, and before the indignation on him all their iniquities into a land not mis made to cease in the destruction of the little habited."
 Lev. xvi, 21; And John said, "Be-Horn, the fruit and the successor of the Assyriare in Dan. viii.
 His people, when Jerusalem's appointed time is accomplished, are affected and are to be comforted by telling them that her iniquity is pardoned.
 This must be New Jerusalem, for there was never any time set for pardoning the iniquity of Old Jerusalem which must have had iniquity of some kind and from some source, else she could not be pardoned of it.
-The fact that the Lord has commanded to comfort his people by telling them that Jerusalem's iniquity is pardoned, is proof be removed before his people are delivered and enter her with songs and everlasting joy.
+The fact that the Lord has commanded to comfort his people by telling them that Jerusalem's iniquity is pardoned, is proof prisonment of Satan will have begun, and the positive that she had iniquity, and that it will be removed before his people are delivered and enter her with songs and everlasting joy.
 This message is similar to that in Isa. lii, 9.
-The Sanctuary must be cleansed before After the good and peaceful tidings have been
+The Sanctuary must be cleansed before After the good and peaceful tidings have been offered to bear the sins of many; and unto eth, it is declared, "The Lord has comforted second time without sin unto salvation." | Jerusalem was in a state from which she had to Now as his last act in bearing the sins of ma-ny is to bear them from the Sanctuary after for the next verse says, "All the ends of the he has cleansed it, and as he does not appear earth shall see the salvation of our God."-